Muhammad Kemaluddin

-Muhammad Kemaluddin (born 28 April 1999) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Madura United.
+Muhammad Kemaluddin (born 28 April 1999) is an Indonesian professional footballer who plays as a defensive midfielder for Championship club Semen Padang.

 Club career

 Persebaya Surabaya

 Born in 1999, Kemaluddin started his football career at PPLP Central Java.
 After playing there, he then joined Persebaya Surabaya juniors continuing to join Persebaya U20 in 2019 who competed in Elite Pro Academy, His brilliant performance as a defensive midfielder made him promoted to the Persebaya Surabaya first team in 2020.
 He made his Persebaya debut on 23 March 2021 in a pre-season 2021 Menpora Cup 2–1 win against Persik Kediri at the Jalak Harupat Stadium, Bandung.

 Hizbul Wathan (loan)

 In May 2021, Kemaluddin was signed for Hizbul Wathan to play in Liga 2 in the 2021–23 season, on loan from Persebaya Surabaya.
 He was loaned out because he wanted to play more minutes.
 He made his league debut on 27 September 2021 in a 1–1 draw against Persijap Jepara at the Manahan Stadium, Surakarta.